-- (1) Enable SPI module: Configure SPIEN=1 of SPI_CTRL1 register. - (2) Write the first data to be sent to SPI_DATA register, and the TXBEFLG flag will be cleared. - (3) Wait until TXBEFLG flag bit is set to 1 (control by hardware), and write the second data bit to be sent. - (4) Wait until RXBNEFLG flag bit is set to 1 (control by hardware), read the first received data in the SPI_DATA register, at the same time, clear the RXBNEFLG flag (cleared by software).
-Repeat the operation, and transmit and receive data at the same time. - (5) Wait until RXBNEFLG=1 and receive the last data. - (6) Wait until TXBEFLG=1 and close SPI module after BSYFLG=0.
+- (1) Enable SPI module: Configure SPIEN=1 for SPI_CTRL1 register. - (2) Write the first data to be transmitted to SPI_DATA register, and the TXBEFLG flag will be cleared. - (3) Wait until TXBEFLG flag bit is set to 1 (controlled by hardware), and write the second data bit to be transmitted. - (4) Wait until RXBNEFLG flag bit is set to 1 (controlled by hardware), read the first received data in the SPI_DATA register, at the same time, clear the RXBNEFLG flag (cleared to 0 by software).
+Repeat the operation, and transmit and receive data at the same time. - (5) Wait until RXBNEFLG=1 and receive the last data. - (6) Wait until TXBEFLG=1 and disable SPI module after BSYFLG=0.

-24.4.6.3 Bidirectional transmitting mode of master/slave device
+21.4.6.3 Bidirectional transmission mode under master/slave device

-Bidirectional transmission of master device
+Bidirectional transmission under master device

-- Write data to SPI DATA register, and the transmission starts - The data in the transmit buffer is transferred to the shift register in parallel, and then transferred to the MOSI pin serially according to the sequence.
+- After the data is written to SPI DATA register, start transmission - The data in the transmit buffer is transmitted to the shift register in parallel, and then transmitted to the MOSI pin serially according to the sequence.

-Bidirectional transmission of slave device
+Bidirectional transmission under slave device

-- When the slave device receives the clock signal and the first data bit appears on the MISO pin, data transmission starts. - At the same time, the data to be sent by the transmit buffer is transferred to the shift register in parallel, and then sent to the MISO pin in serial (before data transmission, make sure that the data has been written to the transmit buffer in advance).
+- When the slave device receives the clock signal and the first data bit appears on the MISO pin, data transmission starts. - At the same time, the data to be transmitted by the transmit buffer is transmitted to the shift register in parallel, and then transmitted to the MISO pin serially (before data transmission, make sure that the data has been written to the transmit buffer in advance).

-Bidirectional transmission process of master/slave device
+Bidirectional transmission process under master/slave device

-- (1) Enable SPI module: Configure SPIEN=1 of SPI_CTRL1 register. - (2) Write the first data to be sent to SPI_DATA register, and the TXBEFLG flag will be cleared. - (3) Wait until TXBEFLG=1, write the second data, repeat the operation and transmit the subsequent data - (4) After writing the last data, wait for TXBEFLG=1 and BSYFLG=0 and transmission is completed
+- (1) Enable SPI module: Configure SPIEN=1 for SPI CTRL1 register. - (2) Write the first data to be transmitted to SPI_DATA register, and the TXBEFLG flag will be cleared. - (3) Wait until TXBEFLG=1, write the second data, repeat the operation and transmit the subsequent data - (4) After the last data is written, wait until TXBEFLG=1 and BSYFLG=0 and transmission is completed

-24.4.6.4 One-way/Two-way receiving mode under master/slave device
+21.4.6.4 Unidirectional/Bidirectional receiving mode under master/slave device

-(1) Enable SPI module: Configure SPIEN=1 of SPI_CTRL1 register.
+(1) Enable SPI module: Configure SPIEN=1 for SPI_CTRL1 register.

-- (2) In the master device: Generate SCK clock immediately, and continuously receive data before SPI is disabled. - (3) Slave device: When SPI master device pulls down NSS and generates clock, receive data. - (4) Wait until the RXBNEFLG flag is set to 1, read data through SPI_DATA, and repeat the operation to receive data.
+- (2) In the master device: Generate SCK clock immediately, and continuously receive data before SPI is disabled. - (3) Slave device: When SPI master device pulls down NSS and generates a clock, receive data. - (4) Wait until the RXBNEFLG flag is set to 1, read data through SPI_DATA, and repeat the operation to receive data.

-24.4.7 CRC functions
+21.4.7 CRC functions